HylaFAX 4.2.2 ReleaseHylaFAX Release Notes

 Binary packages for some operating systems and platforms are available.
 Please see ftp://ftp.hylafax.org/binary/ and http://www.hylafax.org/howto/install.html#ss2.3.3 If you are able and willing to produce a binary package of HylaFAX for general distribution, then you are invited to join firstname.lastname@example.org and solicit your binary package.

 iFAX Solutions, Inc. (http://www.ifax.com) provides commercial support to HylaFAX users.
 Single-incident and annual support options are available, as well as a variety of consulting services.
 Contact email@example.com for more information.

-HylaFAX has numerous support resources available.
+HylaFAX has numerous public support resources available.
 The user is encouraged to utilize the manpage documentation before turning to other support arenas.
 However, if other support is desired, or if you would like to actively take part in the HylaFAX community, you are invited to:

 Join and participate in a HylaFAX mailing list